dimitri-nicolo/calico/compromised_k8s_pod/README.md

   * We expose an inetsim HTTP service to the cluster such that it can be found via ClusterIP or DNS lookup
 * Exposed Service (Nginx)
   * We expose an Nginx HTTP service to the cluster such that it can be found via ClusterIP or DNS lookup
-* Vulnerable Service (Mysql)
+* Vulnerable Service (MySQL)
-  * We expose an empty Mysql service to the cluster such that it can be found via ClusterIP or DNS lookup
+  * We expose an empty MySQL service to the cluster such that it can be found via ClusterIP or DNS lookup

 **Other Mitigations:**
 * Proper Namespacing, RBAC